-The Department of Physical Therapy at Quinnipiac is a member of the Early Assurance Consortium for physical therapy education.
-Qualified students are admitted directly as undergraduate students to one of three programs of study: Dual-Degree BS in Health Science Studies/Doctor of Physical Therapy (3+3), Dual-Degree BS in Health Science Studies/Doctor of Physical Therapy (4+3), or Dual-Degree BS in Athletic Training/Doctor of Physical Therapy (4+3).
+The Department of Physical Therapy at Quinnipiac University is a member of the Early Assurance Consortium for physical therapy education.
+Qualified students are admitted as first-year students into the Entry-Level Dual-Degree Bachelor of Science in Health Sciences Studies/Doctor of Physical Therapy (DPT) program.

 The undergraduate curriculum, which can be completed in 3 or 4 years, is specifically designed to prepare students for the DPT program.
 Students study human movement and explore methods of maintaining healthy movement, preventing disability and assessment of movement.
 Students choose an area of concentration, either in Human Movement or Sports Medicine, to best prepare for graduate studies.

 Upon successful completion of the Bachelor of Science in Health Science Studies and after meeting specific program requirements, students are guaranteed admission to the graduate DPT program.
 The Doctor of Physical Therapy program cultivates critical and reflective thinking, clinical decision-making and lifelong learning by utilizing an evidence-based learning model, authentic assessments and a variety of learning experiences that include interactive technology.
 This learning model features small lab sizes, hands-on activities, visits to area clinics and opportunities to engage in professional development forums and community interdisciplinary collaboration.
 The program provides both in-class and in-clinic opportunities for students to engage in the essential elements of patient/client management.